 Pan-Fried Pork Chops with Brown Gravy next to mashed potatoes covered with gravy on a round brown plate next to a fork with a brown towel in the background all on a wooden surface (with logo overlay)

-Pan-Fried Pork Chops with Easy Brown Gravy
+Southern Smothered Pork Chops with Brown Gravy (Pan-Fried & Easy)

 Jump to Recipe

 Uncooked pork chops seem like such an odd thing to have left over.
-But a few weeks ago we found ourselves with a few chops in the refrigerator.
+But a few weeks ago, we found ourselves with a few chops in the refrigerator.
 When my mom was in town, we made Ranch Pork and Potatoes for her.
 The pork chops were on sale in a larger quantity than we needed, but we couldn’t pass up the deal.
 We made a quick meal of Pan-Fried Pork with homemade brown gravy with the extra meat.

 After taking my mom back to the airport, Justin and I were trying to decide what to make for dinner.
 And how we could use the extra pork chops.
-The boys were staying the night at his parent’s house, so we needed something for just the two of us.
+The boys were staying the night at his parents’ house, so we needed something for just the two of us.
 Since we had a kid-free night, we also wanted a quick and easy recipe.
 Justin was the one who decided that pan-fried pork chops sounded like a good, easy meal for the evening.
 After making this, it would definitely be good for busy weeknights.

 The trick for juicy pork chops is getting them cooked to just the right temperature.
 The best way to tell is by using an instant-read thermometer.
-Pork should reach an internal temperature of 145F.
-Then let it sit for a few minutes before serving for tender pork chops.
+Pork should reach an internal temperature of 145°F. Then let it sit for a few minutes before serving for tender pork chops.

-Serving Suggestions
+Serving Suggestions:

-Does it have to be boneless chops?
+Does it have to be Boneless Chops?

 No, you can make this with boneless or bone-in pork chops.
 Just remember, the cooking time will vary as the thicker chops will take longer.
 You still want to get a good sear on the chops, so let the bone-in chops cook on each side on medium-high heat for a few minutes.
 Then reduce the heat to medium until they are cooked through.